AzureCosmosDB/PatchPrivatePreviewFeedbackGroup/README.md

 Please do provide us your feedback, questions or comments via "issues" section on this repo - 2nd tab on the top left here.

 ## Feature Overview
-The Patch API feature is a top-level REST API to modify an item efficiently by sending only the modified properties/fields in a document from the client side as opposed to client performing a full document replace.
+The Partial Document update API feature is a top-level REST API to modify an item efficiently by sending only the modified properties/fields in a document from the client side as opposed to client performing a full document replace.
 ## Main Benefits:
 * Reduced network call payload, avoiding whole document to be sent on the wire
 * Avoiding extra “READ “operation for OCC check by the client and hence saving on the extra read RU charges